wxg4net/awesome-revelation/README.md

 ### Configuration
  Revelation's configuration is done through the init() function

- There are two basic settings, shown with default values:
+ There are three basic settings, shown with default values:

     -- The name of the tag created for the 'exposed' view revelation.tag_name = 'Revelation'